Malayan Peoples' Socialist Front: Aftermath

-In 1968, most of PBM's members linked up with UDP members to form Gerakan.PBM boycott the 1969 elections and organised demonstrations against the detention of its leaders by the government.
+In 1968, most of the Labour Party members linked up with UDP members to form Gerakan.
+Labour Party boycotted the 1969 elections and organised demonstrations against the detention of its leaders by the government.

-After the elections, PBM continued in the face of tough action by the government and was finally wound up on 6 September 1972.
-PR changed its name to Parti Sosialis Rakyat Malaysia (PSRM) in 1970 and again in 1989 (Parti Rakyat Malaysia-PRM).
+After the elections, the Labour Party continued in the face of tough action by the government and was finally wound up on 6 September 1972.
+PRM changed its name to Parti Sosialis Rakyat Malaysia (PSRM) in 1970 and again in 1989 (Parti Rakyat Malaysia-PRM).

 Ahmad Boestamam and Ishak Haji Muhammad established Parti Marhaen Malaysia (PMM) in 1968.
 PMM then merged with Parti Keadilan Masyarakat Malaysia (PEKEMAS) in 1974.
 He tried to resurrect the coalition before the 1974 elections, but failed.